ricochet1k/terraform-provider-postgresql/website/docs/r/postgresql_role.html.markdown

 * `assume_role` - (Optional) Defines the role to switch to at login via [`SET ROLE`](https://www.postgresql.org/docs/current/sql-set-role.html).

+* `enable_logs` - (Optional) Enables logs when creating a role.
+Keep disabled to prevent passwords from leaking into the logs.
+Default value is `false`.

 ## Import Example

 `postgresql_role` supports importing resources.
 Supposing the following